DivegaID/Web-Portfolio/README.md

 # Web-Portfolio
 Hello!, i'm a senior high school student. i'm very interested in technology dan programming, my dream is to have my own A.I

+*this is my one of my learning projects